ilykour/self_organised_teams/README.md

       ```
 7. Team: contains the class Team:
     ```
     class Team:
     The team class is used to represent each team during the hackathon.
     Class attributes:
           team_members: A list of workers in this team.

     ```
 9. Worker: contains the class Worker and Attribute:
   ```
   class Worker:
   The worker model

-    attributes: all attributes needed to model an agent
+    Class attributes:
     example: {rating, nationality, background, expertise, age, etc.}

     preference dict: (DEPRECATED) a dict containing the agent's preference of each attribute